-In the current COVID-19 era, employee wellbeing has grown from being a ‘nice to have’ to ‘a must-have’.
-In fact, it is reported almost 48% of employers have improved their wellbeing strategies since the beginning of the pandemic.
+In recent years, employee wellbeing has grown from being a ‘nice to have’ to ‘a must-have’.
+In fact, it is reported almost 48% of employers improved their wellbeing strategies since 2020.

 This provides an opportunity for us to reflect on The Five Ways to Wellbeing — how we designed them and their legacy.
 They are the precursor to The Five Ways to Happiness at Work.
 They are also a project that we are proud of because of its significant contribution to mental health awareness in the UK.
 Our work during this project would eventually come to shape Friday Pulse, the direction we take and, ultimately, who we are as a business.

 We hope you’ll forgive us a little self-indulgence as we look back on our history.

 12 years ago, the UK Government began to push for improved awareness around mental health.
 It commissioned over 100 separate reports and involved over 300 experts from a wide range of disciplines.
 During one discussion, our CEO & Founder Nic Marks held a piece of fruit in his hands and said, “We need the mental health equivalent of five-a-day fruit and vegetables.”

 And there began a new project for Nic and his long-term collaborator Dr. Jody Aked, Client Success Director at Friday Pulse.
 The premise?
 A guide for ordinary people to take actions in their day-to-day lives that would improve their wellbeing.
 After extensive research and design, and the process of creating a long list of evidence-based actions, The Five Ways to Wellbeing were born: